goci-io/kubernetes-deployment-webhook/README.md

 Using [goci-service-chart](https://github.com/goci-io/goci-service-chart) with the following **example config**:

 1. Create a Secret containing the `WEBHOOK_SECRET` environment variable
 2. Ensure following config environment variables are set as well: `ORGANIZATION_WHITELIST`
+3. Create ConfigMaps for repos.yaml and enhancers.yaml configuration
-2. Configure the following `values.yaml`:
+4. Configure the following `values.yaml`:
 ```yaml
 port: 8443